Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 8 - Arrays are not pointer: A function that prnints n elements of an array of integers.

 Task 9 - strcpy: A function that copies a string pointed to.

+Task 10 - Great leaders are willing to sacrifice the numbers: A function that converts a string to integer.